Water cannon: Riot control

 Water cannons designed for riot control are still made in the United States and the United Kingdom, but most products are exported, particularly to Africa and parts of Asia such as Indonesia.

+Confrontations that took place in the era of the American Civil Rights Movement, where high-pressure water hoses (specifically fire hoses, as water cannons were not used) were used by authorities to disperse crowds of protesting African Americans, led to the demise of water as a riot control measure in the United States.

 Safety

 Use of water cannon in riot control contexts can lead to injury or death, with fatalities recorded in Indonesia (in 1996, when the cannon's payload contained ammonia), Zimbabwe (in 2007, when the use of cannons on a peaceful crowd caused panic), Turkey (in 2013, when the payload was laced with "liquid tear gas"), Ukraine (in 2014, with the death of activist and businessman Bogdan Kalynyak, reportedly catching pneumonia after being sprayed by a water cannon in freezing temperatures) and South Korea (in 2016, when a 68-year-old farmer died after injuries sustained by a water cannon the previous year).

-Water cannons in use during the 1960s, which were generally adapted fire trucks, would knock protesters down and on occasion, tear their clothes.
+Water cannons in use during the 1960s, which were generally adapted fire trucks, would knock protesters down and, on occasion, tear their clothes.

 On 30 September 2010, during a protest demonstration against the Stuttgart 21 project in Germany, a demonstrator was hit in the face by a water cannon.
 Dietrich Wagner, a retired engineer, suffered damage to his eyelids and retinas, resulting in near-complete loss of his eyesight.
 Graphic imagery was recorded of the event, sparking a national debate about police brutality and proportionality in the use of state force.

 According to a report issued in the United Kingdom, using plastic bullets instead of water cannons was justified because the latter "are inflexible and indiscriminate", although several people had previously been killed or seriously injured by plastic bullets.

-Media effect

-The presence of the media at riots has had a significant impact on water cannon use.
-There is much pressure on police departments to avoid bad publicity, and water cannons often play badly in the press.
-It is considered that this is a likely reason that they are not used more often in some countries.

-Confrontations that took place in the era of the American Civil Rights Movement, where water cannons were used by authorities to disperse crowds of protesting African Americans, has led to the demise of water cannons in the United States.

 Alternative payload

 Dye

-In 1997, pink dye was reportedly added to the water used by South Korean and Indonesian police to disperse a riot.
+In 1997 pink dye was reportedly added to the water used by South Korean and Indonesian police to disperse a riot.
 The implication is that they might use this mark to make it easier to arrest rioters later.
 The United Kingdom, which had sold the water cannon to Indonesia, condemned this practice (although the Royal Ulster Constabulary had used a water cannon with purple dye during The Troubles in Northern Ireland) but later approved the sale of further water cannons to them.
 Most modern water cannons are also capable of adding tear gas to the stream.